robotenique/snacker/deliverables/iteration-03.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be to-do lists, task boards, schedule(s), etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?
 * The most important artifact is our [Trello Board](https://trello.com/b/78v6AhWR/csc301-project).
 This artifact is where we: Keep track of tasks we need to do, keep track of the priority and scope of the task (backend, frontend, documentation, etc.) and will also serve as the schedule (by giving each task a deadline).
 The assignment of the task depends on the initiative of the team member, he assigns a task to him/herself on the trello board when available;

 * Another important artifact for this iteration will be a documentation of the recommendation system, which will be written in our repo [here]((https://github.com/csc301-fall-2018/project-team-16/blob/master/deliverables/doc/recommender.md).
 This is an important artifact because the recommendation system is not as straightforward to understand as the usual backend/frontend tasks, just by looking at the code; In data science, the code not always can be self explanatory (or not enough), so the process and the model of how it was built needs to be documented.

 #### Git / GitHub workflow

-Describe your Git / GitHub workflow.
-Essentially, we want to understand how your team members share a codebase and avoid conflicts.

- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Don't forget to **explain why** you chose this workflow.

 Each member should open their own branch off master when working on their tasks and they should issue pull requests back to master when they finish their work.
 Any member of the team can review pull request and everyone should contribute by reviewing pull requests.
 Several reviewers’ opinions are needed before a pull request can be merged to master.
 We avoid most conflicts by using the updated code in the branches.
 That is, a branch shouldn’t be opened for a long time, because the code of the master could change a lot, and this would lead to unnecessary conflicts when a pull-request is made for the current branch.